 IF HE TAKES ANOTHER WIFE TO HIMSELF, he shall not diminish her food,her clothing, or her marital rights.

-THIS LAW IMPOSES A LEGAL AND RELIGIOUS OBLIGATION ON Israelite MEN TO PRACTICE POLYGAMY.
+THIS LAW IMPOSES A LEGAL AND RELIGIOUS OBLIGATION ON Israelite MEN TO PRACTICE POLYGAMY [Plural marriage].

-How then can anyone use the Holy Bible argue against plural marriage and claim it is unbiblical?
-Why do such people use facile argument our of context to press their non-existent point, excusing their ignorance by saying, in effect, that plural marriage is unbiblical?
+How then can anyone use the Holy Bible argue against plural marriage [polygamy] and claim it is unbiblical?
+Why do such people use facile argument out of context to press a non-existent point, excusing their ignorance by saying, in effect, that plural marriage is unbiblical?
 Their argument runs:

 "Although some men in Bible times had many wives, this was not God’s will, according to Deuteronomy 17:14-18.
 Instead of polygamy, the Bible teaches the sacredness of the commitment of one man and one woman to each other until death separates them."
 [Clearly, this is a nonsense]

 We have seen by the previous passages that such pontificators are wrong and apparently ignorant of what the Bible, that they say is the inerrant word of God says on the subjects, since polygamy is encouraged by the will of God, and the Bible says so.
 Some Anti-Mormons that are ignorant of Mormonism even insist

 "It is interesting that Mormons now deny their church ever taught this doctrine [polygamy]."

 What is interesting is that such Anti-Mormons provide no references for this untruthful and nonsensical claim.
 Hardly surprising because it is not true.